cxz161530/e-commerce/README.md

 ```

 The app is configured, to use those respective key names for the database, jwt secret and aws bucket, of course you'll have your own values

+WELCOME!
+This is a Grocery Online Shopping Site.

+Uses Express, React, Semantic UI React 3.0, MongoDB

+The object of the site is for people who want to order groceries online.
+Click the "Sign up"